cyclingwithelephants/devs-on-a-boat/docs/problem-statement.md

 removed the largest monthly expense anyone will likely ever have - rent.

 When you consider also that you're generating your own power (in a renewable way) the monthly expenses drop considerably.
-As an example, this random guy off the internet cruises at a cost of \$1000 a month on boat related expenses.

-This is *less* than the rent I currently pay for a house I share with my housemate in West Ham.
-I've also got to pay for bills on top of that.
-Plus there's commuting costs.
-As an example, the folks at [SV Delos](https://svdelos.com/travel-blogs/afford-sail-part-2-brian/) spend around $1000/month maintaining a 53 foot sailboat.
+As an example,the folks at [SV Delos](https://svdelos.com/travel-blogs/afford-sail-part-2-brian/) spend around $1000/month maintaining a 53 foot sailboat.

 On the flip side, there are new costs on the water.
 Mooring spots and slips cost money, whether you're a transient or a permanent liveaboard.
 Boats require maintenance that